Pantocyclus/InstantSCCS/README.md

 # InstantHCCS

-`loop-cs` is a softcore Community Service script for looping in Kingdom of Loathing designed to work if you are me, [WARriorer (#1634187)](https://cheesellc.com/kol/profile.php?u=WARriorer).
+`InstantHCCS` is a softcore Community Service script for looping in Kingdom of Loathing designed to work if you are me, [WARriorer (#1634187)](https://cheesellc.com/kol/profile.php?u=WARriorer).

 ## Installation